cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-apps--dts-portal---update-with-hr-new-hires.md

 name: "[Apps] DTS Portal - Update with HR New Hires"
 about: Template to update DTS Portal with HR new hires for previous month
 title: 'Update DTS Portal with HR New Hires - Month YEAR '
-labels: 'Service: Apps, Type: IT Support, Workgroup: HR'
+labels: 'Type: IT Support, Workgroup: HR'
 assignees: ''

 ---